-The Best Opportunity to Watch & Photograph Wolves & Winter Wildlife in Their Natural Habitat
+The Best Opportunity to Watch Wolves & Winter Wildlife in Their Natural Habitat

 Day 1: Bozeman, Montana

 Our Yellowstone adventure begins in Bozeman, where we meet our Expedition Leader at a welcome dinner this evening.
 An initial orientation introduces us to the geography of the Greater Yellowstone Ecosystem and the wild denizens we have come to search for, including the fabled gray wolf.

 Day 2: Paradise Valley / Yellowstone National Park / Cooke City

-Day 3: Wildlife Photography in the Lamar Valley
+Day 3: Wildlife Photography in Yellowstone's Lamar Valley

-Following an early continental breakfast, we head into the secluded Lamar Valley on an intensive search for wolves.
-This remote northeast corner of the park is prime wolf habitat, and our Expedition Leader helps us learn how to search for them.
+Following an early continental breakfast, we're off to the secluded Lamar Valley on an intensive search for wolves.
+This remote northeast corner of the park is prime gray wolf habitat, and our Expedition Leader teaches us how to search for them.
 While wolves are our special focus, we'll also get ample coaching on how to get compelling shots of Yellowstone's other iconic wildlife.
 The wintry tableau makes for stunning images, as animals stand out against the white landscape and their coats are often frosted with snow and ice.
 At every turn, our expert guide is by your side to share tips and techniques for outstanding nature and wildlife photos.
-Following this exhilarating journey into the Lamar, we return to our hotel for dinner and a chance to share highlights and images of the day with one another, inspired for what lies ahead.
+Following this exhilarating journey into the Lamar Valley, we return to our hotel for dinner and a chance to share our best images of the day with one another, inspired for what lies ahead.

-Day 4: Lamar Valley Wolf Watching / Snowshoe to Wolf Den
+Day 4: Lamar Valley Wolf Watching / Photo Gallery Visit